Overview and Description

-Common indications for an injectable agent include musculoskeletal pathology, myofascial trigger points, peripheral nerve blocks, spasticity, chronic pain, and neuropathic pain.
-Musculoskeletal pathology include osteoarthritis, baker cysts, bursitis, rotator cuff arthropathy and adhesive capsulitis.2 Trigger point injections address regional pain syndromes, including myofascial pain, low back/neck pain, and headache.3 Peripheral nerve blocks are often performed on the suprascapular, lateral femoral cutaneous, and femoral nerves, and they are performed for spasticity and neuropathic pain.4 Intrathecal systems are used for long-term symptomatic management of malignancy-related chronic pain6 or in spastic hypertonia caused by cerebral palsy, spinal cord injury, or brain injuries.4
+Musculoskeletal pathology, myofascial trigger points, peripheral nerve blocks, spasticity, chronic pain, and neuropathic pain are all common indications for injectable agents.
+Musculoskeletal pathology include osteoarthritis, baker cysts, bursitis, rotator cuff arthropathy and adhesive capsulitis.2 An injection of trigger points can treat regional pain syndromes like myofascial pain, low back pain, neck pain, and headache.3 Peripheral nerve blocks are commonly administered for spasticity and neuropathic pain on the suprascapular, the lateral femoral cutaneous, and the femoral nerve.4 Intrathecal systems are used for long-term symptomatic management of malignancy-related chronic pain or in spastic hypertonia caused by cerebral palsy, spinal cord injury, or brain injuries.5

 Table 1.
-Locations Commonly Used for Injectable Agents
+Locations and Types of Commonly Used for Injectable Agents

 Administration of these agents has historically been performed percutaneously using landmark guidance.
 In-office ultrasonography has become increasingly available in many settings, and its use for joint and soft tissue injections has increased.
-Many of the studies on corticosteroid injections using ultrasound guidance have shown superior accuracy to that of landmark-guided injections20.
-Evidence also shows that less experienced providers can be more accurate with ultrasound guidance20.
-Ultrasound guidance of these agents should be considered for targets near large vascular structures, deeper anatomic structures, and for patients in whom non-guided injections have failed.1,5
+Many of the studies on corticosteroid injections using ultrasound guidance have shown superior accuracy to that of landmark-guided injections.
+Evidence also shows that less experienced providers can be more accurate with ultrasound guidance.
+Ultrasound guidance of these agents should be considered for targets near large vascular structures, deeper anatomic structures, and for patients in whom non-guided injections have failed.7

-The most common medications used for injection therapy to treat musculoskeletal pain are corticosteroids and local anesthetics.7 There are various corticosteroids available and can be categorized by particularity, solubility, and duration.
+The most common medications used for injection therapy to treat musculoskeletal pain are corticosteroids and local anesthetics.8 There are various corticosteroids available and can be categorized by particularity, solubility, and duration.
 Particulate (hydrophobic) steroids such as methylprednisolone, betamethasone, and triamcinolone must undergo hydrolysis, which lowers their solubility and elongates the duration of action.
-For example, Triamcinolone hexacetonide is the least soluble, and therefore the longest lasting.
-Betamethasone is the most soluble in the group and has the shortest duration.8 Other corticosteroids range in solubility (Table 2).
+For example, triamcinolone hexacetonide is the least soluble, and therefore the longest lasting.
+Betamethasone is the most soluble in the group and has the shortest duration.8 Other corticosteroids range in solubility (Table 3).

-Some trials have also favored triamcinolone to be superior at pain reduction in the initial weeks after injection when compared to methylprednisolone and betamethasone.23 Few studies have investigated the efficacy or duration of action of the various corticosteroids for specific injections.
-However, a systematic review found that the results of corticosteroid compared to placebo revealed reduction in pain 1-week post injection, but not beyond.
-23 Of note, this review was limited due to study selection criteria.
-In addition, a 2009 Cochrane review of IA corticosteroids for the treatment of knee osteoarthritis concluded that corticosteroids were more effective than placebo in reducing pain at 1–2 weeks’ post-injection but not after.
-Thus, guidelines cannot recommend for or against corticosteroid use.
-However, based on prior studies, the indication should be for short term pain relief.
-28
+Some trials have also favored triamcinolone to be superior at pain reduction in the initial weeks after injection when compared to methylprednisolone and betamethasone.8 Few studies have investigated the efficacy or duration of action of the various corticosteroids for specific injections.
+However, a systematic review found that the results of corticosteroid compared to placebo revealed reduction in pain 1-week post injection, but not beyond.8 Of note, this review was limited due to study selection criteria.
+Recent literature discussion found that compared with placebo (or no treatment), intra-articular cortisone injections provided better pain relief and functional improvement.
+Interestingly, the pain was improved relatively short-term (within 6 months), and the effects gradually diminished after that.
+In terms of side effects or major adverse events, there were no significant differences between the groups.9 Thus, guidelines cannot recommend for or against corticosteroid use.
+However, based on prior studies, the indication should be for short term pain relief.10

 |Steroid||Solubility (% weight/volume)|